neutralinojs/neutralinojs/hackathons/hacktoberfest.md

 # Hacktoberfest with Neutralinojs

-Hacktoberfest is a month-long celebration of open source software where anyone can contribute and get FREE! swags.
+Hacktoberfest is a month-long celebration of open source software where anyone can contribute and also able to get FREE! swags.

 ## Steps to complete challenge with us